amplia-iiot/oda-docs/content/guides/faqs.md

 To change the way state manager works we must change the state manager bundles deployed.

-* To work in real time mode, use the bundles statemanager.api y statemanager.realtime
+* To work in real time mode, use the bundle statemanager.realtime

-* To work in memory mode, use the bundles statemanager.api y statemanager.inmemory
+* To work in memory mode, use the bundle statemanager.inmemory

 If there is both realtime and inmemory bundles deployed, remove the one which isn't being used.